-Quote for Today: Frans de Waal
+Quote for Today: Michael Meade

 While restraint is apparent to anyone in daily contact with animals, Western thought hardly recognizes the ability.
 Traditionally, animals are depicted as slaves of their emotions.
 It all goes back …